 African Private Equity: Missing the middle

-Jerome Kisting Managing Director and Portfolio Manager of venture capital fund Baobab Capital based in Namibia explained, “While we inject capital into businesses, we are also involved in managing the businesses.
+Jerome Kisting, managing director of Baobab Capital, a venture-capital fund based in Namibia, explains the approach: "While we inject capital into businesses, we are also involved in managing them.
 We believe the monetary investment is not enough on its own.
-People need access to a level of financial management expertise, networks, and other markets.
-With every investment we make we try to understand how we can add value as well.”
+People need access to financial management expertise, networks and other markets."

-More and better jobs translate into aggregate positive effects on, among other things, health and education.
-Both are contributors to stability, which is conducive to creating an attractive business environment for new companies, the development of which will, in turn, make it easier to find new growth-oriented targets for middle-market funds, starting the virtuous cycle again.
-Jerome Kisting, “When you are in a developing country, it is difficult to remove the development impact of capital.
-It is, going to have a socioeconomic impact.”
+More and better jobs produce broader positive effects on health, education and stability—all conducive to an attractive business environment.
+As Mr Kisting notes: "When you are in a developing country, it is difficult to remove the development impact of capital.
+It is going to have a socioeconomic impact."

-While African countries account for only 3 percent of global GDP, they make up less than 0.1 percent of institutional investor portfolios.
-The expansion of investment allocations for first-time funds and emerging managers, alongside the creation of fund of funds that can bridge institutional investors’ constraints and the small size of middle-market funds, would go a long way to supporting the next wave of private equity and venture capital investment in African markets.
+Expanding investment allocations for first-time funds and emerging managers, alongside creating funds of funds that can bridge institutional investors' constraints and the small size of middle-market funds, would support the next wave of private equity in Africa.
+The more funds step into the missing middle, the more the continent will benefit.

 Comments